 Welcome to the Winslow History website.
 On this site you will find photographs, transcribed documents and short articles about the history of Winslow, Buckinghamshire, from the Anglo-Saxon period to the 20th century.
 Please scroll down for an introduction to the town's history, and use the menu on the left to navigate around the site.
 There is also a search engine at the foot of the page.
 Click on the image on the right for more information about our new book, Winslow in 1556: The survey of the manor.

-Photograph of the month (March 2014): Winslow Hall (north front)
+Photograph of the month (April 2014): Old Fire Station

 Winslow - an historical introduction

 Winslow was an ancient royal manor, situated mid-way between Aylesbury and Buckingham.
 It was too near to either of these towns to have become a major commercial centre, but it was large enough to attract the agricultural surplus of the neighbouring villages.
 In 792, King Offa of Mercia gave Winslow, along with the villages of Granborough and Little Horwood, as an endowment for his new abbey at St Albans.
 An Anglo-Saxon charter, giving the original boundaries of the manor of Winslow, was recently discovered in the Royal Library in Brussels.
 The hamlet of Shipton was also part of the manor, with its own field system.